Floorp-Projects/Floorp/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

 - The user can toggle it in the preferences UI.
 - The user can toggle it in about:config.

-The event is also recorded when the user opts in to the online modal dialog, with one exception: If the user has at all toggled sponsored suggestions using the preferences UI or about:config and they are enabled at the time the user opts in to the modal, then the pref's user value is already true.
-Opting in doesn't change the user value, so no event is recorded.

 The event's objects are the following:

 :enabled: